LAStools/LAStools/bin/proj_README.md

 ### required Files for PROJ in LASTools

+If you choose manual installation, you must ensure that all dependencies are correct.
-To ensure that the PROJ library functions correctly with LASTools, you need to have the following library files available:
+You need to have the following library files available:

 - `proj`
 - `libcrypto`